 1. What is the prevailing regulation relating to cryptocurrency in India for 2024?

-Until 2024, the Indian government has drawn up clearer regulations on this that promise an official way of using cryptocurrencies.
-The regulations include the imposition of taxes on crypto transactions, introduction of necessary KYC for exchanges, and strict adherence to AML guidelines.
+Until 2024, the Indian government has drawn up more explicit regulations that promise an official way of using cryptocurrencies.
+The regulations include imposing taxes on crypto transactions, introducing necessary KYC for exchanges, and strict adherence to AML guidelines.

 1. How does this impact my trading in cryptocurrency in India?